HazmanNaim/Used-Car-Price-Prediction-From-Data-Scraping-to-Model-Deployment/README.md

 ### Future Goals
 While the project has achieved its primary objectives, there are several future goals and improvements that can be considered:

-- **Data Collection**: Efforts can be made to collect a larger dataset to further improve model accuracy.
+- **Data Collection**: Efforts can be made to collect a larger dataset to further improve model accuracy on predicting more generalized data.

 - **Cloud Deployment**: Deploying the web app to a cloud hosting platform would make it accessible from anywhere and enhance its scalability.

-- **Feature Engineering**: Further exploration of feature engineering techniques may enhance the model's predictive power by capturing additional nuances in used car pricing.

 ### Conclusion
 The project "Predicting Used Car Prices in the Malaysian Market" successfully developed a machine learning model that can predict the prices of used cars based on a dataset collected through web scraping.
 Despite challenges in data collection, cleaning, and web development, the project achieved its objectives and provides a foundation for future improvements and enhancements.
 Understanding the determinants of used car prices in the Malaysian market is valuable for both buyers and sellers in making informed decisions.

 ### Additional Notes
-- During the model deployment to the web app, it's worth noting that only half of the features were chosen for deployment compared to what was used during model training.
-This selective feature deployment was done as the primary goal of the model deployment phase was to practice skills and knowledge related to deploying machine learning models using Flask.
+- During the model deployment to the web app, it is worth noting that only half of the features were chosen for deployment compared to what was used during model training.
+This selective feature deployment was done as the primary goal of the model deployment phase was to **practice skills and knowledge related to deploying machine learning models using Flask**.
 Similarly, the web app's design was kept simple, as the primary focus was to demonstrate the model deployment process rather than creating an elaborate user interface.